salmacmpeg/Emotions_prediction_using_sentiment_analysis/README.md

 # Sentiment Analysis Project

-This repository offers a rich exploration of **multiclass sentiment analysis and classification**, combining both traditional machine learning and deep learning approaches.
-It showcases how different embedding techniques and model architectures perform on nuanced emotional text data; from simple TF-IDF pipelines to transformer-powered classifiers.
+This repository presents a comprehensive exploration of multiclass sentiment classification, blending traditional machine learning with deep learning techniques.
+It demonstrates how various embedding strategies and model architectures perform on nuanced emotional text data — from TF-IDF pipelines to transformer-powered classifiers

 This project experiments with NLP preprocessing, data loading, splitting, tokenization, vectorization, machine learning classifiers, deep learning classifiers with different architectures, fine-tuning a transformer model, all while addressing class imbalance, providing insightful evaluation approaches, and a final simple user interface.